 In terms of diet, XYZ could be “paleo”, “low-carb”, “low-fat”, “intermittent fasting” , “vegan”, “carnivore” or “flexible dieting/IIFYM”.

-A new personal trainer who has gone for a certification or course in XYZ is likely to believe that that method of diet or training is the best one.
+A new personal trainer who has gone for certification or course in XYZ is likely to believe that that method of diet or training is the best one.
 This is because the teachers of those certifications often paint their method as the best.

-The reason is that this method could have been an ideal method for the people who succeeded on it.
+Yes they do!
+But the reason is that this method could have been an ideal method for the people who succeeded on it.
 I’m very sure the people who did NOT get results, or got injured from the method are NOT featured on the website or sales brochure!

 That is why you need to make sure that your trainer studies many methods.
 And that the PT understands the pros/cons of each method.
 Finally, the PT should be able to apply the correct one to your situation.
 Make sure they are not “married” to any method.
 But that they are “married” to getting you RESULTS.